telerik/xaml-docs/controls/radgridview/columns/data-formatting.md

 	                DataFormatString="{} {0:dd, MMM, yyyy}" />
 {{endregion}}

->__{}__ is the XAML escape sequence which allows subsequent values in the attribute to be interpreted as a literal..
+>__{}__ is the XAML escape sequence which allows subsequent values in the attribute to be interpreted as a literal.
 You can find more information in the MSDN [Escape Sequence](http://msdn.microsoft.com/en-us/library/ms744986.aspx) article.

 #### __[C#] Example 1: Set DataFormatString property of DateTime column__